felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I stopped playing Chess as soon as I started losing.
 I lost interest in karate as soon as I got my first hit in the face.
 I never started cooking, because I didn't feel great at it.
-Learning to ride a snowboard was one of most challenging things I had ever done as a child, because I had to continue making attempts to avoid being left behind despite how bad it hurt in general.
+Learning to ride a snowboard was one of the most challenging things I had ever done as a child, because I had to continue making attempts to avoid being left behind despite how bad it hurt in general.